-Join Jack Dintruff for an in-depth discussion in this video Joins: Outer, inner, and left vs. right, part of Data Analysis on Hadoop.
+Join Jack Dintruff for an in-depth discussion in this video Joins: Outer, inner, and left vs. right, part of Hadoop: Data Analysis.

 - [Voiceover] Joins in Pig are just like joins in SQL…and any other sort of relational database language.…So, there's two different features of a join…and each one has two options.…The first feature is whether it's left or right,…the second feature is whether it is inner or outer.…You either have a left outer join…which will pull everything from the left side,…and try to match to the right side,…or you can do a right outer join…which does the same thing to the right side,…maintains all the values on the right side…and attempts to match them up with some value on the left.…So right now, what we have is we have a user table, right,…which has a whole bunch of users…and we have a comments table…and they both have a common field…which is what we're going to be joining on:…they both have a UserId.…